 Flour Sack Tea Towel

-Flour Sack Tea Towels are a piece of history that still have a spot in homes across the globe.
-These towels have been utilized for centuries and are very diverse in their offerings, which allows you to utilize them for virtually anything and everything.
+Flour sack tea towels are a cherished piece of history that remains an indispensable item in modern homes across the globe.
+Made from 100% breathable cotton, these towels are famous for their remarkable diversity, allowing you to utilize them for virtually anything and everything.

-Lay over rising dough, keep food warm, or use as a tea cozy
+Baking: Lay over rising dough or use as a cozy to keep food warm.

-Line the lid of your slow cooker to cut down on condensation
+Slow Cooker: Line the lid of your slow cooker to catch excess condensation.

 Lavender is not simply a single scent.
 For most of us, we pick products based on both scent and use.